appernetic/appernetic-hugo-project/content/post/now-you-can-sign-in-with-twitter-facebook-and-github.md

 draft = false
-keywords = ["E-mail sign up", "Twitter", "Facebook", "Sign in", "Auth0"] tags = ["Appernetic Static Site Generator", "Appernetic Service", "Enhancements"] title = "Now you can sign in with twitter facebook and github" topics = ["Enhancements"] type = "post"
+keywords = ["E-mail sign up", "Twitter", "Facebook", "Sign in", "Auth0"] tags = ["Appernetic Static Site Generator", "Appernetic Service", "Enhancements"] title = "Update!
+After users having expressed concerns about privacy we contemplated the implications over the weekend what impact it would have to add a custom sign up and log in with e-mail and a user-generated password.
+Now you can sign in with twitter, facebook, github OR your e-mail!" topics = ["Enhancements"] type = "post"